 Hanami history: How long have the Japanese been in love with cherry blossoms?

-It would seem that admiring cherry blossoms in Japan has been going on since forever, but almost every cultural practice in the world has an origin.
-The Heian period in Japan (from 794 to 1185) heralded a lot of cultural changes and one of them was the events organized to admire the cherry blossoms.
+It would seem that cherry blossom viewing in Japan has been going on since forever, but almost every cultural practice in the world has an origin.
+The Heian period in Japan (from 794 to 1185) brought a lot of cultural changes, including the addition of events to admire the cherry blossoms.
 During the Nara Period (710-794) the ume, or Japanese plum, had been the preferred spring blossom.
 Both the tree species and the custom of admiring plum spring blossoms had originated from China.
 The notion of Mono no aware, or ‘bittersweet awareness of the impermanence of things’, also originated in the Heian period and it is one of the reasons why the fragile cherry blossoms are so beloved.

 When night falls, a lot of parks and gardens illuminate their cherry trees and this custom is called yozakura.
-The landscape is particularly beautiful around lakes, ponds and rivers as the cherry blossoms are reflected in the water.
-Another way to enjoy the cherry blossoms is taking a boat ride down the many rivers that are lined with cherry trees.
+Lakes, ponds and rivers particularly shine, as the cherry blossoms are reflected in the water.
+Another way to enjoy cherry blossom viewing is taking a boat ride down the many rivers lined with cherry trees.
 Some of the popular places for a river cruise are Sumida river and Meguro river in Tokyo, Ogawa river in Osaka and Matsukawa river in Toyama, among many others.
-For a more personal cherry blossom viewing on water, people rent small rowing boats and enjoy the cherry blossoms around ponds and lakes.
+For a more personal cherry blossom viewing on water, people rent small rowing boats around ponds and lakes.
 The most iconic locations in Tokyo where you can do this are Chidori-ga-fuchi the Imperial Palace and the Inokashira Park pond in Kichijoji Western Tokyo.

 The meaning of sakura in Japanese society

 As early as February many food and drink products get a cherry blossom-themed makeover in Japan.
-In anticipation of the cherry blossoms, hunting for the new seasonal special has become a bit of a pastime for many in Japan.
-Coffee shops start offering cherry blossom flavored drinks and sweets, while famous brands launch cherry blossom flavored versions of their products or at least, create a new cherry blossom packaging.
+In anticipation of the cherry blossoms, hunting for the new seasonal special has become a pastime for many in Japan.
+Coffee shops start offering cherry blossom flavored drinks and sweets.
+Meanwhile famous brands launch cherry blossom flavored versions of their products or at least, create a new cherry blossom packaging.

 Spring and cherry blossom season signify new beginnings in Japan.
-All the school graduations usually take place during March with the new year beginning in April, thus very often the school entrance ceremonies take place when the cherry trees are in full bloom.
-New beginnings in spring are not for students only, companies hire the majority of their new employees during this season too.
-For people living in Japan, the sight of cherry blossoms invariably brings up memories of starting a new school, a new job, moving into a new apartment.
+All the school graduations usually take place during March with the new year beginning in April.
+Thus school entrance ceremonies often take place when the cherry trees are in full bloom.
+New beginnings in spring are not for students only.
+Companies also hire the majority of their new employees during this season too.
+As a result, the sight of cherry blossoms awakens memories of starting school or a new job.
 These memories filled with sunlight, pink blossoms, and cheerful picnics are a bottomless source of the feeling of mono no aware – just as the cherry blossoms come and go, years come and go, children grow up, life milestones occur, and for those transient moments of happiness, no matter how short, we should be happy.